ZacharyJWyman/Programming-Courses/README.md

 * Data is gathered from https://www.classcentral.com/ using a webscraper that I created.

 ## About
 With online education increasing every year, it is getting harder to determine the best online course to take.
-There are so many courses and youw ant to make sure that you are getting the best bang for your buck.
+There are numerous courses available and you  want to make sure that you are getting the best bang for your buck.
 This project webscrapes data from multiple domains on https://classcentral.com and determines the best programming courses with the most reviews.

 ## Libraries
 * Pandas, matplotlib, seaborn, beautifulsoup, requests